microsoft/qlib/docs/advanced/PIT.rst

 - Currently, the PIT database is designed for quarterly or annually factors, which can handle fundamental data of financial reports in most markets.
 - Qlib leverage the file name to identify the type of the data.
 File with name like `XXX_q.data` corresponds to quarterly data.
 File with name like `XXX_a.data` corresponds to annual data.
-- The caclulation of PIT is not performed in the optimal way.
-There is great potential to boost the performance of PIT data calcuation.
+- The calculation of PIT is not performed in the optimal way.
+There is great potential to boost the performance of PIT data calculation.